There are advantages and disadvantages of different types of surgery for early breast cancer.

 Your doctor might offer you a choice between:

-- removing the cancer with a surrounding border of normal breast tissue (called a wide local excision or lumpectomy) followed by several weeks of radiotherapy
+- removing the cancer with a surrounding border of normal breast tissue (breast conserving surgery) followed by radiotherapy

 - removing the whole breast (mastectomy) and then possibly having a new breast made (breast reconstruction)